uoa-compsci399-s2-2023/capstone-project-team-34-code-critters/README.md

 **Importing and Adding models**
 Since the models are big, they are not included in the repository.
 To add the models,
-1. Create a new folder for each model with the name of the model in the library/models folder.
+1. Create a new folder for each model with the name of the model in the `library/models` folder.\
+    If there isn't a `library/models` folder: You should make one.

     ```
     library/models/example_model/
     ```